 WILL IT REALLY TAKE ME FOUR MORE YEARS TO COMPLETE THE BDES DEGREE?!
 I ALREADY HAVE UIC CREDITS.

 Yes, it really will take you four additional years to complete the BDes degree.
-If you are not able/willing to commit to being at UIC an additional four full years, the BDes degree program is not a good fit for you.
+If you are not able to commit to being at UIC an additional four full years, the BDes degree program may not be not a good fit for you.

 WELL, CAN I TAKE DESIGN CLASSES AT A COMMUNITY COLLEGE AND TRANSFER THEM TO GRADUATE FASTER?